 BA occurs in one in 8,000-20,000 live births.
-It is the leading indication for liver transplantation in children.
-BA most commonly occurs as an isolated problem.
+It is the most common reason for young children needing liver transplantation.
+BA most commonly occurs as an isolated problem, meaning that the infant just has this problem and no others.
 Most children who get BA are full term and normal size at birth.

 How is Biliary Atresia diagnosed?

-It is important to make the diagnosis of BA early.
-This is because the long-term outcome depends on the age of initial surgical intervention (Kasai procedure).
-Therefore, any newborn older than two weeks with jaundice should have blood tests to see if there is a liver problem.
+It is important to make the diagnosis of BA early (ideally before 60 days of life).
+This is because the long-term outcome depends on the age when the first surgery to treat BA is performed.
+Therefore, any newborn older than two weeks with jaundice or abnormal bilirubin levels on blood tests should be evaluated.
 If so, other tests are likely to be done.
 These may include:

-This test helps to determine whether the bile is able to flow from the liver to the small intestine.
+Hepatobiliary (HIDA) Scan: This test helps to see if the bile is able to flow from the liver to the small intestine.
 A small amount of radioactive dye is injected through a vein.
-If the dye is seen in the intestines, then the drainage system is open and BA is not present.
-If no dye gets into the intestine, further studies are needed to confirm the diagnosis of BA
+If the dye is seen in the intestines, then that usually means the drainage system is open and BA is not present.
+If no dye gets into the intestine, further studies are needed to evaluate for biliary atresia.

 How is Biliary Atresia treated?

 The operation has the best chance for success when done as early as possible.
 However, even with early surgery, many infants with BA still develop liver cirrhosis (permanent scarring of the liver).
-These children, at some point, are likely to require liver transplantation
+These children, at some point, are likely to require liver transplantation.

-What should you expect after the hepatoportoenterostomy?
+What should you expect after the hepatoportoenterostomy (Kasai procedure)?